This annual list of the best moving and junk removal franchises was revised and updated on January 19, 2022.

 Founded in Australia in 2007, the US operation got started with franchising in 2010.
-The last known reported total of locations was 42 in 2017, of which six were company-owned and all were located in the US.
+The company website currently lists 48 locations (up from the previously reported total of 42 in 2017).

 You Move Me was started by the same people who launched 1-800-Got-Junk?
 It’s a full-service local moving company.
 The basic moving service is for customers who want to pack their own boxes.
 The “Full Pack” service means the company will pack everything for the customer, and then unpack it as well in the new location.
 Its most requested service is the “Kitchen Pack” to handle everything in the kitchen, much of which is breakable.
 The “Single Item Pack” service is for customers who just need help with individual hard-to-move items.
 Free wardrobe service with any move means customers can leave all hanging items in their closets, which the company will quickly pack into its special wardrobe boxes.
 Its up-front pricing rates are firm.

-Founded in 2012 and franchising since then, the number of locations has been declining from a high of 37 in 2017 to the current total of 19, of which one is company-owned and 14 are located outside the US (in Canada).
+Founded in 2012 and franchising since then, the number of locations has been declining from a high of 37 in 2017 to the current total of 21 (down from the previously reported total of 22), of which one is company-owned and four are located outside the US (in Canada).

 Metropolitan Movers is a Canadian company offering a full range of local, interstate, long-distance, and international moving, packing, and storage services to both residential and commercial customers.
 It can also move a wide range of specialty items such as automobiles, pianos, art, medical equipment, and more.
 It claims to have one of the highest referral rates in the industry, which it attributes to fast, courteous service at a competitive price point and a 93% client satisfaction rate.
 It does not appear to have any stated environmental commitment, opting instead to focus on its customer satisfaction achievements.

-Founded 2010 and franchising since 2013, the number of locations has fallen from a high of 20 in 2018 to the current total of 16, of which two are company owned and all are located outside the US (in Canada).
+Founded in 2010 and franchising since 2013, the number of locations has fallen from a high of 20 in 2018 to the current total of 16, of which two are company-owned and all are located outside the US (in Canada).

 10. NorthStar Moving Company